-The caretaker will check the grounds weekly for signs of debris from dangerous substances.
+The caretaker will undertake a perimeter walk regularly (recorded) to checkfor signs of debris from dangerous substances.
 If necessary, items will be removed in accordance with the Healthy and Safety Policy.
-Whenever a sharps scoop has been used for an incident, it will be disposed of appropriately and steps to replace it will be taken immediately.

 Prescribed Drugs and Medicines - see also First Aid Policy